kymlu/eating-memories/src/pages/posts/saucy-pork.md

 # Cook the meat
 Add some <span class="ingredient" data-id="7">oil</span> to a frying pan and set the heat to high.

-When the oil is heated, add some <span class="brown sugar" data-id="8"></span> and mix the sugar and the oil.
+When the oil is heated, add some <span class="ingredient" data-id="8">brown sugar</span> and mix the sugar and the oil.

 When the mixture starts bubbling, add the <span class="ingredient" data-id="9">garlic cloves</span> and let cook, mixing occasionally.